 Jon works at the literary agency Artellus, and also as an editor for the writing.co.uk literary consultancy.
 Artellus is a small, long-established agency that has represented writers including Salman Rushdie and Anthony Burgess.
 In a team of five, Jon works closely with the agency founders in looking for new and innovative writing.
 This has involved working with writers from a post-Jungian psychologist, on a self-help title, to a drug store clerk writing experimental fiction.

-Jon specialises in thrillers and literary fiction and has a keen interest in young adult manuscripts, science fiction and fantasy though works across all genres of fiction and non-fiction.
+Jon specialises in literary fiction and literary non-fiction and also has a keen interest in crime and thriller manuscripts, memoir, politics and history.

 Jon graduated with first class honours in literature, specialising in modern American fiction, and has worked in editorial at The Economist, publicity at Vintage (Random House), and at the Eve White literary agency - where he handled submissions.